mattogodoy/open-rally-computer/docs/manual/manual_english.md

 ### Speed

 On this screen you can see:
-- The speed at which you are currently moving.
+- The speed at which you are currently traveling.
 - The average speed since the last reset carried out from the configuration menu.
 **NOTE**: This average includes the time the motorcycle is not moving.
 This is especially useful to know your real average the regularity rallies.
 - The maximum speed reached since the last reset carried out from the settings menu setting.
 This value is useful to avoid being penalized in rallies where speed maximum is limited.